-- 6.3.2 Programme Boards are reminded that a formal element mark which falls below 36.0% (UG) and below 46.0% (PG) in a 'formally defined element' of assessment is an indication of failure of that piece of work.
-A formally defined element of assessment is recorded in the 'summative assessment' section of the unit specification and will be shown on the Board Report and the student Transcript.
-From November 2016, it has been clarified that where a unit consists of only one formal element of assessment (e.g 100% weighted) irrespective of the number of informal sub-elements it may have (see 6.3.3 below), if the overall mark is below the unit pass mark then that too is an indication of failure (although the unit may be eligible for compensation as per the requirements outlined in section 6.4). - 6.3.3 A formal element of assessment may contain informal sub-elements, i.e. comprise a portfolio of smaller assessment tasks which contribute to the overall formal element mark.
+- 6.3.1 A formally defined element of assessment is recorded in the 'summative assessment' section of the unit specification and will be shown on the Board Report and the student Transcript. - 6.3.2 A formal element of assessment may contain informal sub-elements, i.e. comprise a portfolio of smaller assessment tasks which contribute to the overall formal element mark.
 These informal sub-elements of assessment are not recorded individually in the 'summative assessment' section of the unit specification nor on the Board Report.
-Provided that the overall mark for the formally defined element of assessment is a pass, not all sub-elements of assessment need to be passed. - Where a formal assessment element has been identified as a Late Submission and accepted by the Programme Board, it does not change how the Board determines formal element or unit passes.
-(Section 6.6 provides details on the Late Submission regulation (the '72 hour rule') and also cross-references to other related ARPP documents.)
+Provided that the overall mark for the formally defined element of assessment is a pass, not all sub-elements of assessment need to be passed.